 - 1. Access your browser. - 2.
-At the URL address window, type http://your switch IP address. - 3.
-If connected properly, the name of your switch appears (in green) at the prompt, indicating Healthy/OK.
+At the URL address window, type http://your switch IP address.
+Press Enter. - 3.
+If connected properly, the name of your switch appears (in green) in the Web Browser window, indicating Healthy/OK.

-IMPORTANT: Compaq recommends backing up the configuration.
+IMPORTANT: Compaq strongly recommends backing up the configuration.
 This ensures that a complete configuration is available if required for a replacement switch.
-For instructions on how to back up the configuration, refer to Chapter 5, "Backing Up Configuration Data and Upgrading Firmware."
+For instructions on how to back up the configuration, refer to Chapter 4, "Backing Up Configuration Data and Upgrading Firmware."